+Did you visit your local credit union for an auto loan in 2009?
+Whether you paid cash or got a loan from your credit union, new car purchases in 2009 may provide you with a tax deduction.
 If you took advantage of Cash for Clunkers or bought a vehicle anytime after February 16, 2009, you may be entitled to a special tax deduction for the sales and excise taxes on your purchase.
 Be sure you don't pass up a tax deduction for a new car purchase that is unlikely to recur.

 Here are eight important tax facts the Internal Revenue Service wants you to keep in mind while preparing your 2009 tax return:

-State and local sales and excise taxes paid on up to $49,500 of the purchase price of each qualifying vehicle are deductible.
+- State and local sales and excise taxes paid on up to $49,500 of the purchase price of each qualifying vehicle are deductible.

-Qualified motor vehicles generally include new cars, light trucks, motor homes and motorcycles.
+- Qualified motor vehicles generally include new cars, light trucks, motor homes and motorcycles.

-To qualify for the deduction, the new cars, light trucks and motorcycles must weigh 8,500 pounds or less.
+- To qualify for the deduction, the new cars, light trucks and motorcycles must weigh 8,500 pounds or less.
 New motor homes are not subject to the weight limit.

+- Purchases must occur after February 16, 2009, and before January 1, 2010.
 Purchases made in states without a sales tax - such as Alaska, Delaware, Hawaii, Montana, New Hampshire and Oregon - may also qualify for the deduction.
 Taxpayers in these states may be entitled to deduct other qualifying fees or taxes imposed by the state or local government.
 The fees or taxes that qualify must be assessed on the purchase of the vehicle and must be based on the vehicle’s sales price or as a per unit fee.

-This deduction can be taken regardless of whether the buyers itemize their deductions or choose the standard deduction.
+- This deduction can be taken regardless of whether the buyers itemize their deductions or choose the standard deduction.
 Taxpayers who do not itemize will add this additional amount to the standard deduction on their 2009 tax return.

-The amount of the deduction is phased out for taxpayers whose modified adjusted gross income is between $125,000 and $135,000 for individual filers and between $250,000 and $260,000 for joint filers.
+- The amount of the deduction is phased out for taxpayers whose modified adjusted gross income is between $125,000 and $135,000 for individual filers and between $250,000 and $260,000 for joint filers.